Chateau de Maintenon, a gift from the Sun King

 The marriage was a so-called morganatic marriage, a practice that was used more often by royalty.

-The Husband’s title and privileges could not be inherited by the wife (and children, if any), since the marriage was not recognized in French law.
+It meant that the Husband’s title and privileges could not be inherited by the wife (and children, if any).
+The marriage was not recognized in French law.

 After het marriage, Madame the Maintenon was referred to as just 'Madame'.

 The marriage was, however, recognized by the Church, which was very important for the Sun King.
 In his old age he became very religious and afraid of going to hell (he was 46, considered old at that time).
-He would, however, live for another 32 years, and he staid married, and presumably faithful, to Madame de Maintenon until his dead in 1715.
+He would live for another 32 years though.
+He staid married, and presumably faithful, to Madame de Maintenon until his dead in 1715.
 The couple had no children, which was no surprise since Francoise was already 49 when the marriage took place.